muskan888/SmartNotes/README.md

 # Kibu Technical Project

 Welcome to the Kibu Technical Project portion of the interview!
 Congratulations for making it this far.
-This project should take between 1-2 hours to complete.
+This project should take between 2-3 hours to complete.
+Please read this complete file before starting.

 ## Overview